ckeditor/ckeditor5/docs/features/read-only.md

 </info-box>

 <info-box info>
 	This feature is not available in any of {@link installation/getting-started/predefined-builds#available-builds official editor builds}.
-Check out the {@link installation/plugins/installing-plugins Installing plugins} guide to learn more.
+See the [installation](#installation) section to learn how to enable it in your editor.
 </info-box>

 ## Demo